yahoo/elide/elide-standalone/README.md

   ```
 ### Looking at more data

-You can navigate through the entity relationship graph defined in the beans and explore relationships:
+You can navigate through the entity relationship graph defined in the models and explore relationships:

 ```
 List groups:                 group/